ASLA

 It can be difficult to determine the differences between great bodily harm (Assault 1), substantial bodily harm (Assault 2), and non-substantial harm (Assault 4 or Assault 3).

-Unfortunately, prosecutors in the Tacoma, Seattle, Bellevue, Kent, Puyallup, and Olympia areas commonly err on the side of charging defendants with a more serious degree of assault.
-Without a skilled assault attorney in your corner, you may find yourself accepting an unfavorable plea bargain or conviction.
+Unfortunately, prosecutors in the Tacoma, Seattle, Bellevue, Kent, Puyallup, Everett, & Olympia areas commonly err on the side of charging defendants with a more serious degree of assault.
+Without a skilled assault attorney in your corner, you may find yourself accepting an unfavorable plea bargain or being convicted and sentenced to jail time.

 2nd Degree Assault (Assault 2)

-Assault 2 charges are typically filed if there are accusations that you caused “substantial bodily harm.”
+Assault 2 felony charges are typically filed when there are accusations that you caused “substantial bodily harm.”
 A broken bone or other injury requiring medical treatment can meet the definition of substantial bodily harm.

 An allegation of choking or suffocation is probable cause for a felony assault arrest.
 Assault 2 is a common charge when there are domestic violence accusations, as law enforcement is trained to ask the alleged victim if hands were placed in the throat area.